-When you require service from the Airstream Factory Service Center, or a Certified Dealer Service Center, please contact the service manager for an appointment, and kindly inform him if you are unable to keep the appointment date or wish to change it.
-Service may be arranged at the Factory Service Center by contacting the Service Coordinator at:
+When you require service from the Airstream Factory Service Center, or a Certified Dealer Service Center, please contact the service manager for an appointment, and

 Airstream Factory Service Center P.O.
 Box 629 419 W. Pike Street Jackson Center, Ohio 45334-0629 937-596-6111